greatjack1/DialogflowFullfillmentTemplate/README.md

 The template was solely designed and implemented by Yaakov from the WYRE corp

+To contribute, feel free to open a pr.

 ## Contact

 To contact the developer with question, comments or anything else, just send a email to steeltoejava at gmail.com (The @ symbol is ommited to prevent spam scrapers)